No matter how hectic salon life can be, it is important for your business that you stay on top of your salon reception area.

 Send Out the Right Signals

 It’s important to remember that the reception area is the first interaction your client will have with your brand.
 No matter how stressful a day it has been, every customer needs to be greeted in a warm, friendly and professional manner.
 Running a reception can sometimes feel like spinning plates, even if you are on the phone and cannot speak, positive eye contact and a warm smile will go a long way with your clients.
 It is also vital to ensure that you keep your reception area looking its best at all times, after all, you only make one first impression.
-Check out our great range of salon reception chairs and salon reception desks.

 Stay On the Ball